 The Structural Reform Support Service (SRSS) has been set up by the European Commission to help the EU Member States effectively design and implement structural reforms.

-EIPA (as a sole partner in a consortium led by Deloitte Belgium) was selected as a successful bidder for ‘LOT 1, Support for the development and implementation of reforms’, and we are excited to start the journey of assisting the EC and the beneficiary countries, including all current Member States, to apply the reforms.
+We (as a sole partner in a consortium led by Deloitte Belgium) were selected as a successful bidder for ‘LOT 1, Support for the development and implementation of reforms’, and we are excited to start the journey of assisting the EC and the beneficiary countries, including all current Member States, to apply the reforms.